S4-Smart-mobile/S4-Smart-Mobile/documentation/research/mood-predictor.md

 #### 3. What features are essential to help predict a user' mood?

+Essential features to implement to help predict our users mood in our application could be:

+1. User input:

+If a user is not yet known.
+So if he just downloaded the app we can't really predict a users mood.
+We can give some default recommendations on how most users feel them in common.

+2. Behavioral analysis:

+If a user downloads the app for the first time they can get welcomed by a series of short questions.
+And based on the response on these questions we can determine how the normally react on situations.
+So that a way how there mood can be predicted.
+This will get better overtime the more they use the app.

+3. Feedback mechanism

+Feedback is one off the best ways to impove.

 #### 4. How can we make the app customizable yet to a user's needs without overloading it with features?

+a few idea's we had to make an app customizable for a user but not overwhelming.

+1. dark - light theme

+its an easy thing to do but it can add so much to the experience of a user.
+Some people really prefer a dark mode in apps and it's a really easy thing to add so we really think this is a no brainer.

+2. Preference categories

+Preference categories is a way to really personalize an app without changing any features.
+In the app menu at the bottom or top of the screen a could make it so the icons are inner changeable so the can be at different places just like the home screens of phones.
+Where you can move around the apps to put them in there own space.

 ### Ideate